A time of crisis

 - more compliant societies (often with less civil liberties); and

-- superior surveillance capabilities and very digitised societies (for example, in China, the QR code on your smart phone will change from green to red if someone you have been in close contact with subsequently tests positive).
+- superior surveillance capabilities and very digitised societies (for example, in China, a QR code on your smartphone changes from green to red if someone you have been in close contact with subsequently tests positive).

-South Korea and Singapore have thus far avoided the extent of lockdowns seen across much of the world by acting early (crucially important given the exponential transmission of the virus).
-They also deployed widespread testing, contact tracing and quarantine measures in a very effective manner.
+South Korea and Taiwan have thus far avoided the extent of lockdowns seen across much of the world by acting early (crucially important given the exponential transmission of the virus) and decisively.
+They deployed widespread testing, contact tracing and quarantine measures in a very effective manner.
+Singapore has done a similarly exemplary job, only instituting stricter social distancing measures in early-April.

-China was initially slow to react, and therefore had to implement a combination of the measures used by Singapore and South Korea, and some drastic restrictions on the movement of people in the affected areas.
-All three countries have thus far controlled their outbreaks, with much fewer cases per capita than some hard-hit western countries, despite having been nearer to the initial epicentre of the pandemic.
-Across Asia, freedom of movement is improving, and economies are slowly recovering.
+China was initially slow to react and therefore had to implement a combination of the measures used by South Korea and Taiwan, and some drastic restrictions on the movement of people in the affected areas.
+All of these Asian territories have thus far controlled their outbreaks, with much fewer cases per capita than some hard-hit western countries, despite having been nearer to the initial epicentre of the pandemic.
+Across parts of Asia, freedom of movement is improving, and economies are slowly recovering.

 This has left many countries with seemingly little option but to enact unprecedented restrictions on the movement of people.
 The US is a great example of this.
-It squandered its many advantages and is likely to prove a case study of government failure in crisis management:
+It wasted precious time and squandered its many advantages, and is likely to be a case study of government failure in crisis management:

 - Being further from the epicentre, it had more time to take decisive action early on.